 - Defining a repetitive work process

 - Planning data collection and analysis in order to verify and prioritize problems or root causes

 - Plan: Recognize an opportunity and plan a change.

 - Do: Test the change.
 Carry out a small-scale study.

-- Check: Review the test, analyze the results and identify what you’ve learned.
+- Check: Review the test, analyze the results, and identify what you’ve learned.

 - Act: Take action based on what you learned in the study step.
 If the change did not work, go through the cycle again with a different plan.
 If you were successful, incorporate what you learned from the test into wider changes.
 Use what you learned to plan new improvements, beginning the cycle again.

-The Pearl River, NY School District, a 2001 recipient of the Malcolm Baldrige National Quality Award, uses the PDCA cycle as a model for defining most of their work processes, from the boardroom to the classroom.
+The Pearl River, NY School District, a 2001 recipient of the Malcolm Baldrige National Quality Award, used the PDCA cycle as a model for defining most of their work processes, from the boardroom to the classroom.

 - Overall strategic planning

 - Staff goal-setting and evaluation